-Bishop Munib Younan
+Bishop Emeritus Dr. Munib Younan

-Bishop Younan was educated in Palestine and Finland and has been active in numerous faith organizations since his ordination in 1976, such as the Middle East Council of Churches (MECC), The Lutheran World Federation (LWF) and the Fellowship of the Middle East Evangelical Churches (FMEEC).
-The bishop was the first to translate the Augsburg Confession, a key document of the Lutheran Church, into Arabic.
+Bishop Emeritus Younan was educated in Palestine and Finland and has been active in numerous faith organizations since his ordination in 1976, such as the Middle East Council of Churches (MECC), The Lutheran World Federation (LWF), and the Fellowship of the Middle East Evangelical Churches (FMEEC).
+Bishop Younan was the first to translate the Augsburg Confession, a key document of the Lutheran Church, into Arabic.